No. 2 pick C.J. Stroud struggles in his preseason debut as the Texans beat the Patriots 20-9

 Defensive lineman Keion White, New England’s second-round pick, was all over the field tallying three tackles and a quarterback hit.

-Texans linebacker Will Anderson, the No. 3 overall pick out of Alabama, also saw his first NFL preseason action registering a tackle.
+Texans linebacker Will Anderson, the No. 3 overall pick out of Alabama, had a tackle in his first preseason game.

 INJURIES